eBay/tsv-utils/docs/TipsAndTricks.md

 ## Add a column to a TSV file

 An occasional task: Add a column to a TSV data stream.
 Same value for all records, but a custom header.
 There are any number of ways to do this, the best is the one you can remember.
-Here's a trick for doing this with [tsv-filter](tool_reference/tsv-filter.md):
+Here's a trick for doing this with the [tsv-filter](tool_reference/tsv-filter.md) `--label` option:
 ```
 $ # The file
 $ tsv-pretty data.tsv